iRKakashi/dragon-lance-web/README.md

 3. **Begin Character Creation** - Follow the guided process to build your hero

 ### Character Creation Process
+1. **Enter Your Name** - Personalize your character with a unique name
-1. **Choose Your Race** - Select from iconic Dragonlance species with unique artwork
+2. **Choose Your Race** - Select from iconic Dragonlance species with unique artwork
-2. **Select Your Class** - Pick your adventuring profession and specialization
+3. **Select Your Class** - Pick your adventuring profession and specialization
-3. **Choose Background** - Define your character's history and motivations
+4. **Choose Background** - Define your character's history and motivations
+5. **Assign Ability Scores** - Distribute the standard array (15,14,13,12,10,8) to your six abilities
-4. **Review Your Character** - Confirm your choices and begin your adventure
+6. **Review Your Character** - Confirm your choices and begin your adventure

 ### Adventure Gameplay
 1. **Read Story Entries** - Immerse yourself in the rich Dragonlance narrative
 2. **Make Meaningful Choices** - Your decisions shape the story and character development
 3. **Handle Skill Checks** - Roll dice to overcome challenges and obstacles
-4. **Experience Dynamic Music** - Enjoy ambient tracks that shift to battle music during combat
+4. **Experience Dynamic Music** - Enjoy ambient tracks that shift to battle/mystery music based on context
+5. **Face Death & Retry** - Some choices lead to deadly consequences, but you can retry from your last decision
-5. **Save Your Progress** - Use the save/load system to preserve your adventure
+6. **Save Your Progress** - Use the save/load system to preserve your adventure

 ### Game Controls
 - **🎵 Music Button** - Toggle background music on/off, shows current track